jasondrury22/airflow-dags/README-local.md

 * **Ultra-Lightweight:** Bypasses heavy C++ compilations and large ML libraries (like `xarray`, `zarr`, `pvnet`, etc.) by dynamically injecting `MagicMock` objects via a custom `airflow_local_settings.py`.
 * **Air-Gapped Security (DMZ):** Uses a demilitarized Docker network architecture.
 The Scheduler is completely isolated from the internet to prevent accidental API calls or data leaks, while the Webserver bridges to `localhost` to serve the UI safely.
 * **Automated Provisioning:** A single startup script handles the database initialization, runs migrations, and provisions the default admin user automatically.
-* **Resource Optimized:** Extends Gunicorn worker timeouts and patches `gevent` to prevent the memory leaks and CPU choking common in local Airflow deployments.

 ## Quick Start